for-code0216/PoseNAS/README.md

 - Input size is 256x256

 ## Code description
-- Currently we release our searched network model and the training code.
+- Currently we release our searched network architecture and the training code.
-- The search code will be released after the paper accepted.
+- The search code and all the pretrained models will be released after the paper accepted.

 ## Quick start